cbig/gpan-datapackages/cbig_gpan_global2000/README.md

 ## DATA DESCRIPTION

-This data set contains two files.
+This data set contains the following files.

 ### 1. Performance curves data

-`cbig_gpan_global2000_curves.csv`, contains the performance curves data of the analysis.
+`data/cbig_gpan_global2000_curves.csv`, contains the performance curves data of the analysis.
 The CSV file has the following columns:

     1. proportion of landscape lost